 By default, Hazelcast binds to all local network interfaces to accept incoming traffic.
 You can change this behavior using the system property hazelcast.socket.bind.any.
-If you set this property to false, Hazelcast uses the interfaces specified in the interfaces element (please refer to the Specifying Network Interfaces section).
-If no interfaces are provided, then it will try to resolve one interface to bind, given in the member elements.
+If you set this property to false, Hazelcast uses the interfaces specified in the interfaces element (please refer to Specifying Network Interfaces).
+If no interfaces are provided, then it will try to resolve one interface to bind from the member elements.